Himmatwala (2013 film): Plot

-Set in 1983, the story begins with Ravi winning a fighting competition at a club.
-He is known as Himmatwala (courageous man).
-He then goes to Ramnagar village, where he meets his mother, Savitri, and his younger sister, Padma, who are living a miserable life.
+The story, set in 1983, begins with Ravi winning a fight in a nightclub.
+He is known as 'Himatwala', which means 'courageous man'.
+He then travels to Ramnagar village, where he is reunited with his mother, Savitri, and his younger sister, Padma.
+They are living a miserable life.

-Ravi's mother, Savitri, tells Ravi that Ravi's father Dharamurthy was an honest and respected man, and he was the priest of the temple.
-His father was framed by Sher Singh, the tyrant zamindar (landlord), for robbing the temple since the latter saw him commit a murder.
-Disgusted, Ravi's father committed suicide.
-In revenge, young Ravi tried to kill Sher Singh but failed.
-When Ravi's house is burnt, Savitri tells him to run away as Sher Singh will kill him.
+Savitri tells Ravi that their father, Dharamurthy, was a respected and honest temple priest.
+However, he was framed by Sher Singh, the tyrannical landlord, who had seen him commit a murder and framed him for robbing the temple.
+Distraught, Ravi's father took his own life.
+Seeking revenge, the young Ravi tries to kill Sher Singh but fails.
+When their house burns down, Savitri tells Ravi to run away because Sher Singh will kill him.

-With revenge on his mind, Ravi beats up Narayan Das, Sher Singh's manager and brother-in-law, and threatens Sher Singh.
-The next day, he publicly humiliates Sher Singh's daughter, Rekha, because she was beating up her innocent driver.
-In response, Rekha unleashes a tiger in the village in front of Ravi.
-Her plan was unsuccessful, however, as it backfired.
-Rekha falls down from the terrace and is about to be attacked by the animal when Ravi jumps and saves her life.
-Rekha falls in love with Ravi, and afterward, saves Ravi's life from her father Sher Singh's plans.
+Fuelled by a thirst for revenge, Ravi beats up Narayan Das, Sher Singh's manager and brother-in-law, and issues a threat to Sher Singh.
+The next day, Ravi publicly humiliates Sher Singh's daughter, Rekha, for having beaten up her innocent driver.
+In retaliation, Rekha sets a tiger on Ravi in the village.
+However, her plan backfires.
+She falls from the terrace and is about to be attacked by the animal when Ravi jumps and saves her.
+Rekha falls in love with Ravi, and later saves his life by thwarting her father's schemes.